jvelezmagic/jvelezmagic/content/post/2021-05-01-tidytuesday-2-18/index.markdown

     {{% /callout %}}

-In my case, I did not consider precise comparisons between categories important at this point in the scan.
+In my case, I did not consider precise comparisons between categories important at this point in the data exploration.
 The `treemap` allowed me to quickly determine how CEOs departures codes were distributed.

 ### Prepare data for plot